cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 {%endhighlight%}
 Where args is the list of arguments.
 So, for example, the arguments for `ctx.properties['port']` will be `["properties", "port"]`

-The format of the response body is a json with this structure:
+The format of the response body is a json with the following structure.

+In case of a successful execution:
 {% highlight json %}
 {
    "type": "result",
    "payload": RESULT_BODY
 }
 {%endhighlight%}
-in case of a successful execution, and otherwise:
+In case of a failed execution:
 {% highlight json %}
 {
    "type": "error",